HohlbeinLab/FTM2/README.md

 Note that to run at least either a `source` or a `file` argument must be provided.
 An example macro file is also provided

+## Citation

+If you use this software to analyse your data please link to the GitHub page.

 ## Developement

 This software was developed at the Holhbein Lab, Wageningen University for use in SMLM research.